Societas Rosicruciana: Societas Rosicruciana in Lusitania (S.R.I.L.)

 The Societas Rosicruciana in Lusitania (SRIL) was constituted on October 5, 2002 in Portugal.
-Its High Council was empowered by the Societas Rosicruciana in Civitabus Foederatis (USA) and the first Supreme Magus, Pinto Coelho, was consecrated by the M.W.
+Its High Council was empowered by the Societas Rosicruciana in Civitatibus Foederatis (USA) and the first Supreme Magus, Pinto Coelho, was consecrated by the M.W.
 Supreme Magus Thurman Pace Jr (SRICF).

 Membership is by invitation only, and predicated on regular mainstream Masonic affiliation as well as a profession of Trinitarian Christian faith.
 Membership is restricted to 72 members per College, and they are called Fraters.
 The SRIL is in amity with all regular Rosicrucian Societas: Societas Rosicruciana in Scotia (SRIS), Societas Rosicruciana in Anglia (SRIA) and, Societas Rosicruciana in Civitas Foederatis ,(SRICF).
 The various Societies have no other Masonic links, ties, or official recognition.

 The Societas Rosicruciana in Lusitania has, through mutual help and fraternal encouragement, help to unravel the great problems of Life, to discover the Secrets of Nature, to study the system of Philosophy taught by the Fratres of the Rose-Cross since the year 1440, and to seek the meaning and symbolism of all the heritage of Wisdom, Arts and Literature of the ancient world.

 The governing body of the Society is the High Council which is composed of Fratres of the Third Order (IX and VIII) plus any College Celebrant not a member of the Third Order.
 The head of the Society is titled the Supreme Magus, and was elected ad vitam, but according to the revised constitution of 2019 the SRIL Supreme Magus is now elected for 3 years, renewable while having the support of the members of the High College Fraters.

 The basic structures of Rosicrucian Societies are called Colleges.
 At present, there are Colleges under SRIL's jurisdiction in the North and Central/South of Portugal Provinces and in the North, Central and South of Italy Provinces.
 There are currently petitions for the constitution of a new College in the Center of Portugal.
 The Supreme Magus has his own College, called the Metropolitan College.

 Cavaleiro Grande Cruz (CGC) — Knight Grand Cross is the SRIL's most important High Council award.
 It is awarded to Supreme Magi of brother jurisdictions and IX grade Magi members for outstanding services.

 The SRIL bi-annual publication is called Demanda.